Skillet Caramel Apricot Grunt

 - In a large saucepan, combine apricots and tapioca; let stand for 15 minutes.
 Add the brown sugar, butter and lemon juice.
 Cook and stir until mixture comes to a full boil.
 Reduce heat to low; keep warm.

-- Bake, uncovered, at 425° for 15 minutes or until a toothpick inserted into a dumpling comes out clean.
-Stir together brown sugar and water; microwave 30 seconds or until sugar is dissolved, stirring frequently.
+- Bake, uncovered, at 425° until a toothpick inserted into a dumpling comes out clean, about 15 minutes.
+Stir together brown sugar and water; microwave until sugar is dissolved, stirring frequently, about 30 seconds.
 Spoon over dumplings; bake 5 minutes longer.
 Serve with cream if desired.

 Nutrition Facts1 serving: 336 calories, 5g fat (3g saturated fat), 13mg cholesterol, 170mg sodium, 71g carbohydrate (51g sugars, 2g fiber), 4g protein.